User Account Control: Only elevate UIAccess applications that are installed in secure locations

 This policy setting enforces the requirement that apps that request running with a UIAccess integrity level by marking UIAccess=true in their app manifest must reside in a secure location on the file system.
 Relatively secure locations are limited to the following directories:

 - \Program Files (x86)\ including subdirectories for 64-bit versions of Windows

 Note: Windows enforces a PKI signature check on any interactive application that requests running with a UIAccess integrity level, regardless of the state of this security setting.

 Microsoft UI Automation is the current model to support accessibility requirements in the Windows operating systems.
-Applications that are designed to support an accessible user experience control the behavior of other Windows applications on behalf of the user.
-When all applications on the automation client computer and server are running as a standard user (that is, at a medium integrity level), the UIPI restrictions do not interfere with the Microsoft UI automation model.
+Applications that are designed to support an accessible user experience control the behavior of other Windows applications for the user.
+When all applications on the automation client computer and server are running as a standard user (that is, at a medium integrity level), the UIPI restrictions don't interfere with the Microsoft UI automation model.

 If an application presents a UIAccess attribute when it requests privileges, the application is stating a requirement to bypass UIPI restrictions for sending messages across privilege levels.
 Devices implement the following policy checks before starting an application with UIAccess privilege.

 The application must have a digital signature that can be verified by using a digital certificate that is associated with the Trusted Root Certification Authorities store on the local device

 The application must be installed in a local folder that is writeable only by administrators, such as the Program Files directory.
 The allowed directories for UI automation applications are: